 All 26 cantons regulate their own education system.
 Each system differs based on the child’s age, schedule, and curriculum.
 Required education in Switzerland can be as long as nine years and includes primary school (for kids up to 6 or 7 years old) and early secondary school (for kids up to 15 years old).

-Kids are obligated to attend their local public school unless they attend private schools, who have their own rules.
+Kids are obligated to attend their local public school unless they attend private schools, which have their own rules.
 You’ll need to change schools if you relocate to another area.
 When children turn 16 years old, they can upgrade their education to upper secondary academic institutions (Maturitätsschulen) to prepare for vocational schools or colleges (Berufsfachschulen).
 It is there that students will obtain a role as a workplace apprentice as part of their continuing education.
 Get in touch with your canon’s educational authorities to enroll your youngster in a state school.

 International and private schools in Switzerland might be more suitable if you’re only in the country for a set duration, or if your kids are older and are not fluent in the native language.